British Royal Family History

 On 21st December 2007 she became the oldest reigning British monarch having lived longer than Queen Victoria who died 22nd January 1901 aged 81 years, 7 months and 29 days.
-On 20th November 2012 Queen Elizabeth II celebrated her 65th wedding anniversary.
-On 21st April 2018 she became 92 years old.
+On 21st April 2022 Queen Elizabeth II became 96 years old.

 On 10th September 2015 Queen Elizabeth II became the longest reigning monarch in over 1,200 years of British History when the length of her reign surpassed her great-great-grandmother Queen Victoria who reigned for 63 years and 7 months from 20th June 1837 to 22nd January 1901.
 See British Kings & Queens by Length of Reign.

 On 29th April 2011 the Queen's grandson Prince William, who is 2nd in line to the throne, married Catherine (Kate) Middleton in Westminster Abbey.
 They are now the Duke and Duchess of Cambridge, and in Scotland the Earl and Countess of Strathearn.
 On 22nd July 2013 their first child Prince George was born.
 He is now 3rd in Line of Succession to the thone after his father, Prince William, and his grandfather Prince Charles.
 Their second child Princess Charlotte was born on 2nd May 2015 and is 4th in line.
 Their 3rd child, Prince Louis who is 5th in line, was born on 23rd April 2018.

 Elizabeth II is Queen of the United Kingdom of Great Britain and Northern Ireland, and Head of the Commonwealth of Nations.
 Great Britain was formed 310 years ago by the Act of Union between England and Scotland on 1st April 1707.
 More about Great Britain and the United Kingdom.